-The fundamental difference between forging method and casting method is that forging system doesn’t melt the metal to make another shape.
-In casting, metal is liquefied and emptied or constrained into a mold made looking like the finished product.
-In forging, deformity of the material in solid form happens by hammering the material and makes the ideal shape.
-Both the methods have specific benefits and cons.
+The fundamental difference between forging method and the casting method is that the forging system doesn’t melt the metal to make another shape.
+In casting, metal is liquefied and emptied or constrained into a mold made to look like the finished product.
+In forging, deformity of the material in solid form happens by hammering the material and making the ideal shape.
+Both methods have specific benefits and cons.

 - When you compare casting with the forging method, it has a high compressive strength.

-- One of the contrasts among forging and casting is that the fatigue limit of forging is high while fatigue limit in casting items is less.
+- One of the contrasts between forging and casting is that the fatigue limit of forging is high while the fatigue limit in casting items is less.

 - The directional defect is better in forging while in casting it deteriorates because of little mix-ups.